Outline of a Diode ＜Classification＞

 However, you can think of the function as the base, and since this function can then be supported by many different shapes, it can then be further classified by those shapes.

 This is the most basic classification.
 Diodes are classified according to their characteristics and are offered in a number of different types, including rectifiers, switching diodes, Schottky barrier diodes, Zener (constant voltage) diodes, and diodes designed for high-frequency applications.
 And although constant voltage Zener diodes are generally used as protection elements, with the increasing precision of peripheral circuits and greater miniaturization of protection applications comes a need for TVS protection elements that provide greater performance.

-This allows classification by the different configurations of the diode elements.
-Currently the main constructions are the flat planar diode types and high breakdown voltage mesa diode types.
+If we classify by structure, it allows classification by the different configurations of the diode elements.
+Currently, the main constructions are the flat planar diode types and high breakdown voltage mesa diode types.

 By introducing impurities (boron or phosphorous) to the silicon semiconductor by heat diffusion (by causing the impurities to permeate into the semiconductor with high temperatures), this type of diode refers to a configuration where both the p-type and n-type regions are diffused with impurities.
 At the junctions, a type of barrier called an electric potential barrier is formed, and this barrier produces the rectification for the electrical current.